What your boss would like to know about project network diagrams

 activity on arrow and activity on node

 Other names for a project network diagram include project management network diagram, project flow diagram, project flow chart, project management flow chart, and project management process flow chart.
-“A rose by any other name would smell as sweet,” and project network diagrams by any other name are still fantastic productivity tools.
-Try our work breakdown structure (WBS) software today.
+No matter what you call them, these diagrams are fantastic productivity tools.

 How to build a project network diagram